 9. When children are involved, seatbelt tickets may mean points.

 You won't typically get points if cited for failing to wear your seatbelt, but in New York, if you are ticketed for having a child in the car under age 16 without a seatbelt, the violation adds 3 points to your driving record.
+A seatbelt ticket will raise your rates by an average of three percent.

 10. In some states, if you're busted by a red-light camera, you get a ticket but not points.